danke77/OkNet/README.md

 ## Proguard

-A ProGuard configuration is provided as part of the library, so you don’t need to add any specific rules to your ProGuard configuration.
+A Proguard configuration is provided as part of the library, so you don’t need to add any specific rules to your Proguard configuration.

 ## Contribution